Azlop/spring-cloud-kubernetes-reload-secrets/README.md

 Reload Secrets

 # Description
-Simple project to test reload a Secret when
+Simple project to test reload of a Secret when it changes on the fly.

 # Setup
 1. Start minikube